OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Enforcing Walltimes
 *******************

-In order to enforce that OnDemand pods have a finite runtime it's necessary to deploy a service that can cleanup pods that have run past their walltime.
+In order to enforce that OnDemand pods are shut down after so much time, it's necessary to deploy a service that can cleanup pods that have run past their walltime.
 Also because OnDemand is bootstrapping a namespace per user it's useful to cleanup unused namespaces.